tazdikorshan/TeamProject_58/README.md

 ## HomeDOME

-A Home Appliances and Furniture platform.
+A Home Appliances and Furniture website platform.